- 1. Use Double-Optin

 However, to get the best results from your email strategies, you do need to ensure you’re using the right strategies.

-Follow the best-practice steps above to ensure you’re connecting effectively with your target audience and preserving your brand reputation.
+Follow the best-practice steps above to ensure you connect effectively with your target audience and preserve your brand reputation.

 Learn more about Email Marketing by reading these guides: